Glen Clark

-Glen David Clark (born November 22, 1957) is a Canadian business executive and former politician who served as the 31st premier of British Columbia from 1996 to 1999.
+Glen David Clark (born November 22, 1957) is a Canadian retail executive and former politician who served as the 31st premier of British Columbia from 1996 to 1999.

 Early life and education

 Clark attended independent Roman Catholic schools, namely St. Jude’s Elementary and Notre Dame Secondary in East Vancouver.
 At Notre Dame, Clark was known as a small, fearless linebacker for the football team.
 He was also student council president and played the lead male role in The Sound of Music and later performed in South Pacific.
-Clark received a bachelor's degree from Simon Fraser University and a master's degree from the University of British Columbia.
+Clark earned a bachelor's degree from Simon Fraser University and a master's degree from the University of British Columbia.
 Before entering politics, he was part of the labour movement and worked as a natural resource policy consultant.

 Premier of British Columbia

 Clark was first elected to the Legislative Assembly of British Columbia in the 1986 provincial election.
 He served as the Minister of Finance and Corporate Relations and then as the Minister of Employment and Investment in the government of Mike Harcourt.
 When Harcourt resigned as a result of the Bingogate scandal, Clark stood for and won the leadership of the BC NDP and therefore became BC's 31st premier.
 Clark called an election in 1996 in which his party narrowly held onto its majority.
 Although it received fewer votes across the province than the second-place BC Liberal Party, the NDP was able to hold on to power by winning all but eight seats in Vancouver.

 Clark largely continued the policies of the Harcourt government, particularly its implementation of the B.C.
 Benefits welfare reform package, similar to reforms carried out by Ralph Klein in Alberta and Mike Harris in Ontario.
 When the 1997 party convention adopted a motion condemning the reforms and calling for an increase in welfare rates, Clark responded, "No. We have a deficit."